JoshBirnbaum/distributed-methodology/Methodology.md

        - A feature that has been validated and has no hours remaining on it should be moved to _Done_.

-1. The producer maintains a _burndown chart_, which plots time against the estimated hours of work remaining.
+1. The project mentor maintains a _burndown chart_, which plots time against the estimated hours of work remaining.
 The chart is updated after each planning and standup meeting.
    - The burndown chart may be kept on paper or digitally.